Study of MK-1454 Alone or in Combination With Pembrolizumab (MK-3475) in Participants With Advanced/Metastatic Solid Tumors or Lymphomas (MK-1454-001)

 - Demonstrates adequate organ function within 7 days prior to treatment initiation.

-- Female participants of childbearing potential must be willing to use a highly effective method of birth control or be surgically sterile, or abstain from heterosexual activity for the course of the study drug through 130 days after last dose of study treatment.
+- Female participants of childbearing potential must be willing to use a highly effective method of birth control or be surgically sterile, or abstain from heterosexual activity for the course of the study through 130 days after last dose of study treatment.
 Male participants of reproductive potential must agree to use a highly effective method of contraception during sexual contact with females of childbearing potential starting with the first dose of study treatment through 130 days after the last dose of study treatment.

 - Human Immunodeficiency (HIV)-infected participants must meet these additional criteria: a) Has laboratory-test-documented HIV-1 infection; b) Has well-controlled